 San Diego has experienced an explosion of free public art to view, be it spectacular single works or dedicated art zones that are easy to walk through.
 Listed here are areas with multiple public art pieces or single installations that people drive out of their way to see.

-The ARTS DISTRICT portion of Liberty Station offers various installations on display with a handy reference guide for those who would like to see the various sculptures.
+The ARTS DISTRICT portion of Liberty Station features a variety of installations on display, with a handy reference guide for those who would like to see the sculptures.
 You should also take the time to browse the shops and galleries here.
 (Location: Point Loma)

 The Stuart Collection of free public art at UCSD is extraordinary.
-The program was started in 1981 as a way to enrich the lives of students and brighten up the campus.
+The program was started in 1981 to enrich students’ lives and brighten the campus.
 Some of the pieces are enormous, like Fallen Star, the little house that hangs off the edge of the Engineering Building.
 Download the map.
 (Location: La Jolla)

 Head over to Kit Carson Park to see Queen Calafia’s Magic Circle, one of the best free things to do in Escondido.
 The giant, colorful sculptures by Niki de Saint Phalle are designed to be touched, climbed on (where applicable), and enjoyed.
-The artist was personally involved in the park’s creation.
+The artist was personally involved in the creation of the park.
 (Location: Escondido)

-In Barrio Logan, located beneath the Coronado Bay Bridge, Chicano Park is perhaps best known for its signature, elaborate graffiti-style artwork that is popular with Instagrammers and photographers.
+In Barrio Logan, situated beneath the Coronado Bay Bridge, Chicano Park is perhaps best known for its signature, elaborate graffiti-style artwork, which is popular among Instagrammers and photographers.
 The park is the annual (and free) Chicano Park Day site every April.
 (Location: Barrio Logan)

 The Cardiff Kook’s official name is Magic Carpet Ride.
 He’s a bronze statue about 6′ tall that is riding a half-finished (the project ran out of money) wave.
 Pranksters often dress him up in hula skirts, bikinis, Santa hats, and more.
 So, part of the Kook’s allure is that you often don’t know what he’ll be wearing.
 (Location: Cardiff)